practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

-While not a technically complicated example, there is surprising power in having a primitive built into your programming language which trivializes the implementation of the Template Method design pattern.
-If you look at Ruby's `Enumerable` module and the powerful features it offers, you might think it would be a much more complicated example to study.
-But it also hinges on a template method; simply defining `each()` gives you all sorts of complex functionality including things like `select()`, `map()`, and `reduce()`.
+While not a technically complicated example, there is surprising power in having a primitive built into your programming language which trivializes the implementation of the [Template Method design pattern](http://en.wikipedia.org/wiki/Template_Method).
+For example, if you look at Ruby's `Enumerable` module and the powerful features it offers, you might think it would be a much more complicated mixin to study.
+But because it also hinges on a template method, simply defining `each()` gives you all sorts of complex functionality including things like `select()`, `map()`, and `reduce()`.
 If you haven't tried it before, you should certainly try to implement your own `Enumerable` module to get a sense of just how